 Determined to learn how to stop snacking at night?
-Experts share the causes and side effects of eating late at night, as well as tips to curb even your strongest after-hours cravings.
+Experts share the causes and side effects of eating late at night.
+Plus: 6 tips to curb even your strongest late-night cravings.

 However, it turns out that I’m not alone.
-Apparently, a projected 71 percent of adults regularly snack late at night, with the “late” window starting around 9 p.m.
+A projected 71 percent of adults regularly snack late at night, with the late-night food window starting around 9 p.m.
 But what’s all this after-hours grazing doing to us?
 And what causes these late-night cravings to begin with?

 To find out how to successfully stop snacking at night, I sought answers from a psychologist and two registered dietitians.

-Perhaps surprisingly, some people may be predisposed to night eating.
+Perhaps surprisingly, some people may be predisposed to midnight eating.
 Seth J. Gillihan, PhD—a clinical psychologist based in Ardmore, Pennsylvania—explains that biological and epochal lifestyle changes largely factor in.

 Additional Causes of Late-Night Cravings

 Here’s a closer look at what may be provoking your midnight snacking habit.